Win Strategy - Fee Development

 Brand Positioning: Your firm is positioned at the top of the acceptable price band, akin to brands like Rolex or BMW.
 However, this positioning can vary depending on market conditions, the sector, type of work, service, client, building, and location.

 Market Creativity and Commerciality: In the current market, it is essential to question if your approach is creative and commercial enough.
-Consider if there is a viable low-cost option, akin to basic specifications for an automobile, to offer clients who may be price-sensitive.
+Consider if there is a viable low-cost option, akin to the “base model” of a car, to offer clients who may be price-sensitive.

 Pricing Strategy Considerations